 I always go to the David Lynch Sonotek — he created it — and you can use some of his buzz.
 Sometimes, it’s just air, but it’s a note.
 And it definitely creates intimacy or a feeling.

-On introducing your lead character in an exciting way
+Céline Sciamma on introducing the lead character in Girlhood in an exciting way

 7R: You mentioned you’re interested in the first time that we see a face.
 In Girlhood, there’s a long wait to see who is at the centre of the story and who is the face.
 The first scene is on the football field in their helmets, and then we see the group of girls walking together from behind.
 It’s not until after that we find Marieme.